EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

   }
 ```

-If the record doesn't exist, we need to create it.
-We will use an `emplace` method to do it:
+If the record doesn't exist, we need to create it, to do this use the `emplace` function:

 ```cpp
 addresses.emplace(user, [&]( auto& row ) {